THE CYPRUS GOVERNMENT RAILWAY

 SECTION 2

-Work on the second stage of the line preceded the completion of the first with earthworks beginning on this section in July 1905.
-This section of track would stretch to 40 km extending the main line from Nicosia to Morphou.
+Work on the second stage of the line preceded the completion of the first.
+Earthworks began on this section in July 1905.
+This section of track would stretch to 40 km, extending the main line from Nicosia to Morphou.
 Although the distance was shorter than the first phase, this part took longer to complete because of the difficult terrain.
-The inauguration for this phase of the rail network took place in Nicosia on March 31st, 1907.Â
+The inauguration for this phase of the rail network took place in Nicosia on March 31st, 1907.

 SECTION 3